 Neal Caren, a (gloriously employed) sociologist at UNC Chapel Hill, has been tracking the job market himself ever since.
 His data, posted at Scatterplot, shows that the discipline has yet to recover from the Great Recession (if that’s the sole cause of the decline in job openings).
 The yellow and green line represent the drop captured in the ASA report.
 The purple line represents the devastating next year and the two blue-ish lines represent a slight recovery.

 This year, however, the thick orange line, reveals that this year’s market is not signalling a recovery to the job market of my own debut.
 It’s up 5% from last year, Caren explains, 15% from 2010, and “a whopping 73% from 2009.”
-Extrapolating from the ASA data, we’re still down 33% from ’06/’07.Lisa Wade is a professor at Occidental College.
+Extrapolating from the ASA data, we’re still down 33% from ’06/’07.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.